Life with Parkinson’s: how physiotherapy can help

 You can imagine how keenly he felt the loss of his fitness, so Robyn helped him safely get back into a pool and swimming with his wife.
 He loved doing his shoulder and back exercises in the pool.

 A diagnosis of Parkinson’s disease is certainly life-changing, but it doesn’t have to be earth-shattering.
 Movement is one of the keys to managing PD as best as possible.
-With help from a TPC Physio, it can be tackled with a solid game plan (whatever your preferred code of football!).
+With help from a TPC physio, it can be tackled with a solid game plan (whatever your preferred code of football!).

 Interested in knowing more?

-Please call on 1300 797 793 or email [email protected] 🙂
+Please call on 1300 797 793 or email us at [email protected] 🙂